 - Non-participants of The First Tee of Silicon Valley Juniors must at least be in 9th grade and are only eligible to volunteer for PLAYer Part 1 classes, the entry point for our 1st grade and up participants.

 - Participants of The First Tee of Silicon Valley who are at the Eagle Certified AND in 9th grade may volunteer for PLAYer classes, the entry point for new participants including the Life Skills Experience curriculum with a special emphasis on the values of the game and basic golf fundamentals.

 - Participants of The First Tee of Silicon Valley who are at the Ace or Albatross level may volunteer for PLAYer or Par classes.

 Instructors for The First Tee of Silicon Valley are responsible for the delivery of The First Tee Life Skills Experience and upholding The First Tee Coach Philosophy.
 All of our instructors start out as volunteers.
 Volunteers demonstrating natural mentoring abilities and exceptional adherence to our coaching philosophy are selected to become instructors.

-January 15th – February 15th (Spring), April 15th – May 15th (Summer), and July 15th – August 15th (Fall) are the open enrollment months for becoming a volunteer with The First Tee of Silicon Valley.
-Volunteer inquiries in other months of the year are held until the next enrollment month.
-New Volunteers are required to attend one of the following Saturday Trainings prior to their first season as a volunteer.
+Finish before February 15th (Spring), May 15th (Summer), or August 15th (Fall) to become a volunteer with The First Tee of Silicon Valley.
+New Volunteers are required to attend one of the following Saturday Training sessions prior to their first season as a volunteer.

 2018 Volunteer Training Dates: